rs-develop/ForIocCrawler/README.md

 ## Verbose mode

-The verbose mode *-v* provides a more detailed output.
-In addition debug file will be written to the current directory.
+The verbose mode `-v`, `--verbose` provides a more detailed output.
+In addition, a debug file will be written to the current directory.
 In verbose mode whitelisted files (path + name), loaded pattern count, errors, a detailed processing log etc. is printed.
 It also tells you which file and process causes a long runtime.

 ## Whitelisting and Pattern

-The machanism is based of *ini* files.
+The pattern and whitlisting files are based of *ini* files.
 There is one *ini* file for whitelisting and one for pattern by default.
-The basic functionality is based of regular expressions and supports by default IoCs like IP, URL etc. and a tailored whitelisting.
-You can either edit the default pattern and whitelist file or create a individual file by your own.
+The functionality is based on regular expression and supports by default IoCs like IP, URL etc. and a whitelisting for known good or files, which causes a high false positive risk.

 ## Writing a personal whitelisting and pattern file

 ###### Whitelisting

 Whitelisting is disabled by default.
-To enable whitelisting use the `-e` argument.
-Trough whitelisting the amount of false positives and unwanted matches will be noticeable decreaced.
+To enable whitelisting use the `-w`, `--whitelist` argument.
+Using whitelisting the amount of false positives and known good matches will be decreaced.
+If whitelisting is enabled, the crawler checks if a part of the path of the current file or part of the current match is found in the whitelist.

+**Example 1**
+You have the match `192.168.1.122` for the IP pattern.
+The crawler checks the whitelist and finds the string `192.168.`.
+Because the crawler looks not for full whitelist matches but for parts, the match will not counted and is whitelisted.
+If you only wanna whitelist adresses like `192.168.2.xxx`, you have to change the whitelist entry to `192.168.2`

-To create your own whitelist file, define a section and add an key and a value.
+To create your own whitelist file, define a section and add entries to the section.
-Whitlisting has also good potential on large images from server filesystems etc. It can be used to whitelist whole directories.

-To use your whitelist file type: `forioccrawler -f file.bin -w mywhitelist.ini -e`
+To use your whitelist file, add the `--load-whitelist` argument: `forioccrawler parse file.bin --load-whitelist myWhitelist.ini`.
+If you load your own whitelist, you dont have to enable whitelisting seperately.
+Alternativ you can permanently add your whitelist to the crawler for using it by default `forioccrawler config --set-whitelist myWhitelist.ini`.

+Below you can find an example for a whitelist file.
+Using the `forioccrawler config --print-whitelist` command, you can print the default whitelist.

 ```
 # my whitelist file